stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

     ]
 }
 ```
-The value of EncfsSideCarArgs env var on the ARM template should be the base64 encoding of the above encfs sidecar argument.
+The value of `EncfsSideCarArgs` env var on the ARM template should be the base64 encoding of the encfs sidecar argument above.

 **Generate security policy**:

-Run the following command to generate the security policy and make sure you include the `--deubg-mode` option so that the policy allows users to shell into the container for debugging purposes.
+Run the following command to generate the security policy and include the `--deubg-mode` option so that the security policy allows users to shell into the container for debugging purposes.

     az confcom acipolicygen -a aci-arm-template.json --debug-mode